 And don’t forget that you will need an international driving permit issued by your country’s national automobile association.
-You can get that in Japan, so you have to do it before traveling.
+You can’t get it in Japan, so you have to do it before traveling.

-If you decide to rent a car, you can easily do it online at Kayak.com website.
+If you decide to rent a car, you can easily do it online at Rentalcars.com.

 Otherwise, public transportation is fairly good in Japan.
 In the big cities you will have lots of options and the best thing is that public transportation is never late.

 You will mainly use the train and the metro in Japan, so try to understand a little how it works before going so you don’t feel overwhelmed once you have to use it.
 I found a short video that explains the basics so you can have an idea of what to expect.